cbergmeir/cc2425/session4/README.md

 Create a file called app.py in your project directory and paste this in:
 ```
 import time

 import redis
 from flask import Flask

 app = Flask(__name__)
 cache = redis.Redis(host='redis', port=6379)

 def get_hit_count():
     retries = 5
     while True:
         try:
             return cache.incr('hits')
         except redis.exceptions.ConnectionError as exc:
             if retries == 0:
                 raise exc
             retries -= 1
             time.sleep(0.5)

 @app.route('/')
 def hello():
     count = get_hit_count()
     return 'Hello World!
 I have been seen {} times.\n'.format(count)
 ```

 In this example, redis is the hostname of the redis container on the application’s network.
-We use the default port for Redis, 6379.
+We use the port 6379 that is the default port for Redis.
+This port is internal to the docker compose network and therewith can be used without fear that other people on the server will use the same port.

 **Handling transient errors**.
-Note the way the get_hit_count function is written.
+Note the way the ```get_hit_count``` function is written.
 This basic retry loop lets us attempt our request multiple times if the redis service is not available.
 This is useful at startup while the application comes online, but also makes our application more resilient if the Redis service needs to be restarted anytime during the app’s lifetime.
 In a cluster, this also helps handling momentary connection drops between nodes.

 Create another file called requirements.txt in your project directory and paste this in: